ITV/scala-pact/README.md

 ### Core
 *Please ignore if you've run the publish local script above.*

-The core is used by both the scalatest library and the sbt plugin and at the moment you will need to build it locally using:
+The core is used by both the scalatest library and the SBT plugin and at the moment you will need to build it locally using:

 `sbt "+ publish-local"`

-## Basic usage examples
+## Basic Usage Examples
 ### ScalaTest Pact Forger API
 There is an example test spec that can be found [here](https://github.com/ITV/scalapact/blob/master/scalapact-scalatest/src/test/scala/com/itv/scalapact/ExampleSpec.scala).
 The hope is that this will be a living example spec.

 ### SBT Plugin Commands

 ### pact-test
 You can run the Pact test cases just be running `sbt test` as normal.
-Because of the way the library has been written, running the tests will generate a series of Pact json files, one for each interaction.
+Because of the way the library has been written, running the tests will generate a series of Pact JSON files, one for each interaction.

 Usually it is desirable to condense the Pact files into one file per consumer / provider pair that contains all of the possible interactions.